meggoww/build-a-garden/docs/prerequisites.md

 ### Install yarn using npm

-- Open "Command Prompt" or "Terminal" in your machine and run the following command to install Yarn globally:
+- Open "Git Bash" in your machine and run the following command to install Yarn globally:

   ```bash
   npm install -g yarn